Reviews You Can Rely On

 The Skil SPT77WML-01 is a professional-grade tool that is built to last a lifetime.
 This worm drive saw is a leader in the class at ripping dimensional lumber and crosscutting at the blade's full depth.
 Adjusting the angle and depth of the blade is easy, too.
 Both of these adjustments have black letters stamped into the steel, making them easy to see.
 Likewise, these adjustments are secured with a lever that makes them easy to operate.
 The blade bevel has a 45-degree stop to ensure the accuracy of that common cutting angle, while the sight lines are spot-on accurate at 0 and 45 degrees.

 Undoubtedly, the Skil is a burly saw.
-However, its strengths may be overkill for many consumers.
-For example, the saw's power comes from its large motor, which makes it quite heavy (11.6 pounds).
-Moreover, the saw requires a power outlet, so it's less handy and will require an extension cord for many jobs.
-That said, this unit is worth its weight and cost if you want a saw for demanding cuts such as hardwood, sheet metal, and steel pipe.
-The DeWalt DWE575SB is another circular saw to take a look at if you're looking for something a little less pricy and a little easier to use.
+However, its strengths might be overkill for many users.
+For instance, its power comes from its large motor, which makes it rather heavy (11.6 pounds).
+The saw also needs a power outlet, so it's less handy and will require an extension cord for many jobs.
+The DeWalt DWE575SB is another worthy option if you want something a little less pricey and a bit easier to use.
+That said, the Skil is worth its weight and cost if you want a saw for demanding cuts such as hardwood, sheet metal, and steel pipe.

 circular saw - if professional level performance is what you're after, the skil...